kubernetes/website/content/en/docs/contribute/new-content/blogs-case-studies.md

 ### Submit a Post

-Blog posts should not be commercial in nature and should consist of content that will apply broadly to the Kubernetes community.
+Blog posts should not be commercial in nature and should consist of original content that applies broadly to the Kubernetes community.
 Appropriate blog content includes:

 - New Kubernetes capabilities